BAD-AL/ConsoleInstantActionOnPC_min/README.md

 Addon to support console instant action screen on PC.

 This Addon will hijack the 'space training' button on the 'Single Player' menu screen to launch the Console style mission select screen.
 Using the Mouse to click around doesn't work great.
-The interface was designed to work with the directional and accept keys/buttons.
+The interface was designed to work with the directional, back, accept keys/buttons.

 The Instant Action Screen supports the following keys:
 |-----------------------------|